Compiling with Mono¶

 scons p=<platform> tools=no module_mono_enabled=yes mono_glue=yes

-- Unlike « classical » Godot builds, when building with the mono module enabled a data directory will be created both for the editor and for export templates.
+- Unlike « classical » Godot builds, when building with the Mono module enabled (and depending on the target platform), a data directory may be created both for the editor and for export templates.
 This directory is important for proper functioning and must be distributed together with Godot.
 More details about this directory in Data directory.

 # Build temporary binary scons p=windows tools=yes module_mono_enabled=yes mono_glue=no # Generate glue sources bin\godot.windows.tools.64.mono --generate-mono-glue modules/mono/glue ### Build binaries normally # Editor scons p=windows target=release_debug tools=yes module_mono_enabled=yes # Export templates scons p=windows target=debug tools=no module_mono_enabled=yes scons p=windows target=release tools=no module_mono_enabled=yes